joncoded/celllist/README.md

 * actually need to know React to enjoy using this
   * simply edit the `src/data/SampleData.js` file to have your own table

-however, if you wish to use this on your website, you will need to know some React!

 ## startup

 ### download